rafaelcalleja/punchtab-wordpress/readme.txt

 == Screenshots ==

 1. Administration interface in WordPress 2.7
-2. Reward tab on the bottom right corner
+2. Rewards tab on the bottom right corner
-3. Reward section opened
+3. Loyalty section opened
 4. Leaderboard
 5. Catalog of rewards (customizable)